Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-x7dc9P7vEGQ.md

 ---
-title: "Q&A: Look's like the game is performing better - what went wrong?"
+title: "December 8th, 2020 Livestream Q&A: Look's like the game is performing better - what went wrong?"
 date: "2020-12-08"
 layout: transcript
 topics: